rangsimanketkaew/deepcv/docs/citing.md

 # Citing DeepCV

-If you use DeepCV or find it useful for your researcy, please cite this:
+If you use DeepCV or find it useful for your research, please cite this:

 > Rangsiman Ketkaew, Fabrizio Creazzo, and Sandra Luber <br/>
 > J. Phys.
 Chem.
 Lett.
 2022, 13, 7, 1797–1805 <br/>